International Orientation & Check-in

 - Be prepared to go through US customs after you arrive in the United States.
 The Department of Homeland Security website has a great description of what you will expect during this process.

 Arrange for a family member, friend, or supervisor to meet you at the airport if you can.
-If not, you can use the Airport Executive Shuttle following the pre-arrival checklist instructions in iBearcatsGlobal.
+If not, you can use the Airport Executive Shuttle following the instructions you'll receive after your Immigration Documents e-form in iBearcatsGlobal is approved.

 Once you arrive on campus, try to get familiar with the area.
 UC International has many resources to help you when you first get here, like temporary housing (if you're waiting to get into an apartment), transportation options, and more!